 Peter J.M.
 Weijs

 Dr Peter J.M.
-Weijs is Professor of Weight Management and Director of the Amsterdam Nutritional Assessment Center, School of Sports and Nutrition, Amsterdam University of Applied Sciences, and Research Director in Nutrition and Dietetics, Department of Internal Medicine, and Department of Intensive Care Medicine, Amsterdam, the Netherlands.
+Weijs is Professor of Weight Management and Director of the Amsterdam Nutritional Assessment Center, School of Sports and Nutrition, Amsterdam University of Applied Sciences, and research director in Nutrition and Dietetics, Department of Internal Medicine, and Department of Intensive Care Medicine, Amsterdam, the Netherlands.
 He received his MSc in human nutrition and PhD in protein metabolism from Wageningen University, the Netherlands; with a short break at Metabolism Unit, Shriners Burns Institute and Clinical Research Center, University of Texas Medical Branch, Galveston, Texas, USA.
 He received a Marie Curie European Commission Fellowship, at the Rowett Research Institute, Aberdeen, UK, and was a Vars Award Candidate.
 He has been a dedicated teacher in nutrition and dietetics for many years at BSc level, protein and energy metabolism at MSc level, and training PhD's in (clinical) weight management.
-Dr Weijs has authored over 50 peer-reviewed publications on protein and energy metabolism, and body composition, dietetics, and intensive care.
+Dr Weijs has authored over 100 publications on protein and energy metabolism, and body composition, dietetics, and intensive care.
 He is a co-author of Evidence-Based Dietetics: Principles and Practice, the author of Happy Feet, Food & Fat, Management of Body Composition, Editor of Clinical Reasoning in Dietetics, and co-author of The Molecular Nutrition of Amino Acids and Protein.
 He is Section Editor for Current Opinion in Clinical Nutrition and Metabolic Care.
-Dr Weijs is a board member of several Dutch Advisory Boards, and of the international Baxter Protein Advisory Board.
-He is principal investigator of several research consortia, including a European consortium on the role of protein in hospitalized patients.
+Dr Weijs is a board member of several Dutch Advisory Boards, and some international Protein Advisory Boards.
+He is principal investigator of several research consortia, including a European consortium on the role of protein in hospital outcome.

 Stephen A. McClave